 - chocolate shavings

-Make the Boozy Cherry Sauce: Stir together the water and corn starch until the starch is fully dissolved.
-Add this to a medium sauce pan with the rest of the cherry sauce ingredients.
-Bring the mixture to a simmer, stirring constantly, then cook for 7 minutes, stirring the whole time.
-Turn the heat off and set the sauce aside to cool.
+- Make the Boozy Cherry Sauce: Stir together the water and corn starch in a small bowl until the starch is fully dissolved.
+Add this to a medium pot with the rest of the cherry sauce ingredients.
+Bring the mixture to a simmer over medium high heat, stirring constantly.
+Once it reaches a gentle simmer, cook for 2 minutes, stirring the whole time.
+The sauce will have thickened enough that you can drag a wooden spoon through the pot and it will hold a "part" for a moment before it runs back together.
+Turn the heat off and add the sauce to a bowl and pop in the fridge to chill for at least 1 hour (or until cold).

 Order my new book: